softmagnet/tp/docs/UserGuide.md

 If your changes to the data file makes its format invalid, AddressBook will discard all data and start with an empty data file at the next run.
 </div>

+### Showing the schedule for a specific day : 'schedule'

+Shows the contacts of students who have classes on a specific day.

+Format: 'schedule DAY'

 ### Archiving data files `[coming in v2.0]`

 _Details coming soon ..._